-A. What are Potential Applications?
+D. What Are Potential Applications?

 CRISPR-Cas9 has the potential to treat a range of medical conditions directly caused by genetic mutations.
 The majority of research regarding CRISPR technology is currently conducted in an attempt to treat conditions caused by DNA mutations in a single gene.
-Cystic fibrosis, hemophilia, and sickle cell disease are examples of damaging and in some cases even life-threatening conditions that are caused by something as simple as a single base letter change from an A to a T. Research is also focusing on the treatment of more complex diseases that are not caused by a single genetic mutation, but are instead affected by multiple genes, as well as environmental factors.
+Cystic fibrosis, hemophilia, and sickle cell disease are examples of damaging and in some cases even life-threatening conditions that are caused by something as simple as a single base letter change from an A to a T. Research is also focusing on the treatment of more complex diseases that are not caused by a single genetic mutation but are instead affected by multiple genes, as well as environmental factors.
 Diseases such as cancer, heart disease, mental illness, and human immunodeficiency infection (HIV) fall into this category.
-While research of somatic modification is not a new endeavor, discussion regarding the potential of germline modification has escalated in recent years.
+While research of somatic modification has escalated in recent years.
 Over time, some believe germline modification may even make it possible to completely eliminate genetic diseases, as the offending mutations are removed entirely and indefinitely from the human genome.

-B. Examples of Diseases that CRISPR May be Able to Treat or Eliminate
+E. Examples of Diseases that CRISPR May be Able to Treat or Eliminate